-It is essential that schools ensure that absence data is returned correctly in the school census as this data is published by the department.
+It is essential that schools ensure that absence data is returned correctly in the school census as the department publishes this data.

 Absence data are collected termly at pupil level through the school census and published at national and local authority level through the school absence national statistics releases.
 The underlying absence data, at a school level, is published alongside the absence national statistics.